M. Parker Givens: Career

-Although Givens officially retired in 1981 at the mandatory age of 65 (at that time a federal law), he continued to teach for another 22 years, and even served as Acting Dean of Rochester University's Hajim School of Engineering and Applied Sciences in 1984-1985.
+Although Givens officially retired in 1981 at the mandatory age of 65 (at that time a federal law), he continued to teach for another 22 years, and even served as Acting Dean of the University of Rochester's Hajim School of Engineering and Applied Sciences in 1984-1985.

 Givens retired for the second time in 2004.

 Personal life

 M. Parker Givens was born in Richmond, Virginia, on 9 June 1916.

 He was married to Gene M. Givens, and together they had a daughter, Jean F. Givens, and two sons, Robert P. Givens and R. Wayne Givens.

 The family lived in Williamson, New York, about an hour away from the University of Rochester.